 Selecting Toys That Promote an Understanding and Love of Science, Technology, Engineering and Mathematics (STEM)

 Young children can be introduced to basic STEM concepts through play.
-During a 2013 workshop, GCDC recommended a few toys that advance children's thinking.
+GCDC recommends a few toys each year that advance children's thinking.

 Toys were selected with consideration of the Maryland Content Standards.
 Some of those standards are:

 - Constructing Knowledge: Raise questions about the world around them and be willing to seek answers to some of them by making careful observations and trying things out.

 - Applying Evidence and Reasoning: People are more likely to believe your ideas if you can give good reasons for them.

 - Communicating Scientific Information: Ask, 'How do you know?' in appropriate situations and attempt reasonable answers when others ask them the same question.

 - Technology: Design and make things with simple tools and a variety of materials.

 - Technology: Practice identifying the parts of things and how one part connects to and affects another.